 This course covers the design, operation and troubleshooting of ESP systems including a review of the key factors contributing to runlife optimisation.
 You will gain an appreciation of the key concepts involved in the application of ESP systems for both oil and water supply wells and a practical understanding of their operation and optimisation.
-Case histories will be used to illustrate design and troubleshooting applications.
+Case histories and well modelling software will be used to illustrate design and troubleshooting applications.

 Course Level: Foundation / Skill Instructor: Alastair Baillie